UBC-CS/cpsc330-2022W2/docs/course_info.md

 [UBC course URL](https://www.cs.ubc.ca/course-section/cpsc-330-201-2021w)

-## Important information regarding the CPSC 330 Final Exam (updated Mar 20 11:50am)
+## Important information regarding the CPSC 330 Final Exam
 As per [UBC Schedule](https://students.ubc.ca/enrolment/exams/exam-schedule), the final exam will be on Thursday, April 20th, from 7:00pm to 10pm  (exam length TBD).
 No remote options allowed.

 Students will attend to the exam location based on the lecture section and last name: